 - 5.2.5 The REB may approve the research and may require a management plan, which may include changes at the Researcher's or sponsor's expense, to eliminate or to mitigate the conflict.
+The researcher may be required to provide a management plan for review by the REB.
 Required actions may include, but are not limited to: - Divestiture or termination of relevant economic interests, - Mandating Researcher recusal from research, - Modifying or limiting the participation of the Researcher in all or in a portion of the research, - In cases involving equity, by imposing a bar on insider trading or requiring the transfer of securities to an independent financial manager or blind trust, or limited the timing of sales or distributions, - Monitoring research (i.e., independent review of data and other retrospective review for bias, objectivity, comprehensiveness of reporting (versus withholding data)), - Independent clinical review of appropriateness of clinical care given to research participants, if applicable, - Monitoring the consent process, and/or - Disclosure of the conflict to organizational committees, research participants, journals, and the data safety monitoring boards; - 5.2.6 The REB has the final authority to determine whether a COI has been eliminated or managed appropriately; - 5.2.7 Any COI management plan will be documented in the final project files.
 Any discussions at the REB meeting regarding the COI and the management plan will be documented in the REB meeting minutes; - 5.2.8 After review by the REB and input by the appropriate Organizational Official, if applicable, the REB may reject research that involves a COI that cannot be appropriately managed.